Abrams and Leopard Killers with Missiles at the Ready: What's Known About the New Russian "Courier" Combat Vehicles

 • operator control range — up to 10 km.

-Tracked robots for military and dual use have been actively developed and implemented in Russia recently.
-Among the latest developments, one can note, for example, the tracked rescue robot from "Alter" and the modernized robotic platform SEM-350 — Veteran for transporting the wounded from the front line to the rear, transporting cargo, and laying mines.
+Tracked robots for military and dual purposes have been actively developed and implemented in Russia recently.
+Among the latest developments, one can note, for example, the tracked rescue robot from "Alter" and the modernized robotic platform SEM-350 — Veteran for transporting the wounded from the front lines to the rear, transporting cargo, and laying mines.

-There is also such an interesting solution in the process of development as the robotic platform "Yozhik-MLRS".
+There is also an interesting solution in development, such as the robotic platform "Yozhik-MLRS".
 The mini-robot receives a mini-multiple launch rocket system (MLRS) and will be able to fire cumulative fragmentation projectiles weighing 0.6 kilograms each.

 Read more on the topic:

-Will pull 200 kg of cargo from the zone of chemical and radiation damage: a tracked rescue robot has been developed in Moscow
+Pulls 200 kg of cargo from the zone of chemical weapons and radiation damage: a tracked rescue robot has been developed in Moscow

 Robot-turnover "Yozhik-M": what is known about the latest development for remote mining?